Open-Telecoms-Data/open-fibre-data-standard/docs/primer/openfibredatastandard.md

 ## What does OFDS data look like?

-OFDS data is open fibre data that validates against the OFDS [schema](../reference/index.md).
-The 'base' format for OFDS data is [JSON](https://www.json.org/json-en.html), as this reflects the structure of the schema.
-OFDS data in JSON format is a list of network objects.
-Each object contains the geospatial, technical and administrative data about a single network.

-OFDS data can also be published in [GeoJSON](https://geojson.org/) format to be useful for analysts who want to use GIS tools, and in CSV format to be useful to analysts who want to use spreadsheet tools.
-The tabs below contain examples of OFDS data in each of these three formats.
+To meet the needs of different users, OFDS data can be published in three formats: JSON, GeoJSON and CSV.
+The tabs below provide examples of OFDS data in each format:

 ::::{tab-set}

-:::{tab-item} JSON format
+:::{tab-item} JSON
 The following example shows OFDS data containing a single network in JSON format:

 ```{eval-rst}